If you miss August's Super Blue Moon, you'll have to wait 9 years for your next chance

 What is a supermoon?

-A perigean full moon, better known as a supermoon, happens when the moon is full during its closest orbits to Earth.
+A perigean full moon, better known as a supermoon, happens when the moon is full during the closest point in its orbit around Earth.
 This gives its appearance an extra pop, making it look up to 8% bigger and 16% brighter than a typical full moon, according to The Old Farmer's Almanac.

 According to NASA, the moon's typical orbit ranges between 226,000 and 251,000 miles from Earth, but variances can bring it a bit closer or farther away.
 Only the closest three or four approaches each year qualify as supermoons.
 The last one was on July 3.